Encyclopedia of African-American Writing

-A timely survey of an important sector of American letters, The Encyclopedia of African-American Writing covers the role and influence of African American cultural leaders, from all walks of life, from the 18th century to the present.
-Readers will explore what inspired various African- American writers to create poems, plays, short stories, novels, essays, opinion pieces and numerous other works, and how those writings contributed to culture in America today.
+A timely survey of an important sector of American letters, this fourth edition of The Encyclopedia of African-American Writing covers the role and influence of African-American cultural leaders, from all walks of life, from the 17th century to the present.
+Readers will explore what inspired various African- American writers to create poems, plays, short stories, novels, essays, opinion pieces and numerous other works, and how those writings contributed to American culture.

-More than a collection of biographies, this important work traces the evolution of African-American writers, their struggles, triumphs, and legacy, this volume is not to be missed.
-A comprehensive, easy to use source that will complement the reference collection of any public, high school or university library, and will prove useful to all university humanities and African American studies reference collections.
+More than a collection of biographies, this important work traces the evolution of African-American writers, their struggles, triumphs, and legacy, and should not be missed.
+A comprehensive, easy-to-use source that will complement the reference collection of any public, high school or university library, this edition will prove useful to all university humanities and African American studies reference collections.

 This edition comes with FREE ONLINE ACCESS on the popular Salem Press platform, https://online.salempress.com.
 With unlimited users and remote access included, your students and researchers can now search this amazing collection of data, anytime & anywhere, all just a click away.